AvalonSemiconductors/AS2650/docs/source/isa.rst

 Extended Instructions
 ---------------------

 The AS2650v2 contains a series of extended instructions marked by a prefix, B7h.
-If the processor encounters this opcode, it will skip it and interpret the following bytes as an extended instruction.
+If the processor encounters this opcode, it will skip it and interpret the following byte(s) as an extended instruction.
 Besides this prefix, extended instructions follow the same rules for their addressing modes.

 ------------
 Instructions